-Applications for conversion of existing farm buildings to hubs for smaller (Class B) general industry, storage and distribution uses, or serviced offices and services (Class E) will be supported in principle.
+Applications for conversion of existing farm buildings to hubs for smaller (Class B2) general industry, storage and distribution uses (Class B8), or commercial, business and service uses (Class E and appropriate sui generis uses) will be supported in principle.

-- 110. More parking in the village centre was suggested as a means of supporting nearby businesses.
-This is addressed in the Access and Movement chapter. - 111.
+- 112. More parking in the village centre was suggested as a means of supporting nearby businesses.
+This is addressed in the Access and Movement chapter. - 113.
 Top fruit (apples, pears and cherries), soft fruit (strawberries, raspberries and blackcurrants) and grape vines were the highest land-uses (50% respondents) with arable around 25% and no livestock (from respondents).
-Farms employed up to seven seasonal staff with three full-time and two part-time with 60% fairly likely to increase their employment. - 112.
-Support in principle is subject to avoiding and mitigating harmful impacts and compliance with other relevant development plan policies.
+Farms employed up to seven seasonal staff with three full-time and two part-time with 60% fairly likely to increase their employment.

+114. Support in principle is subject to avoiding and mitigating harmful impacts and compliance with other relevant development plan policies.